Tyre Safety Awareness with the WI (Women’s Institute)

 Training Tyre Retailers for Safer Roads and Better Business

-Service Delivered: Tyre Safety Awareness & Tyre Sales Training Sessions
+Service Delivered: Tyre Safety Awareness & Sales Performance Training

 Overview

-Tyretalk has worked with tyre retailers of all sizes across the UK, delivering practical training that improves both road safety awareness and tyre sales effectiveness.
-These sessions help staff understand the true value of well-engineered tyres and how to communicate that value to customers confidently and correctly.
+Tyretalk has worked with tyre retailers and automotive businesses of all sizes across the UK, delivering practical training designed to improve both road safety awareness and commercial performance.

-Many tyre sales interactions are rushed, focused only on price and size, with little discussion around tyre quality, performance in adverse conditions, or the impact on vehicle safety systems such as ADAS.
-This results in missed opportunities to educate motorists and often leads to unsafe tyre choices.
+Many tyre sales interactions are time-pressured and focused primarily on price and size, with limited discussion around performance differences, suitability for vehicle use, or the impact on modern safety systems such as ADAS.

 Our Approach

-Importance of correct tyre positioning (e.g. best tyres to the rear)
+The importance of correct tyre positioning (including best tyres to the rear axle)

 Outcomes